27 June 2026

 Keeping Cool

-While admitting the needs of schools and old-peoples-homes, I shall continue to regard air-conditioning as, for me, unnecessary, and degenerate.
-I see around me that many people are new to this technology and need educating about the etiquette.
-Mid-afternoon on the 24th June, I made my way from my dentist down to the bus terminus, choosing, for once, to walk through the air-conditioned shopping arcade rather than the 'fresh-air' or 'canal-side' routes.
+I see around me that many people are new to air-conditioning technology and need educating about the etiquette.
+Some places are ridiculously cold.
+Some people seem to think they can use their air-conditioner to cool down the whole town!
+Mid-afternoon on the 24th June, I made my way from my dentist down to the bus terminus, choosing, for once, to walk through the air-conditioned shopping arcade rather than taking the fresh-air 'canal-side' route.
 I found that the automatic doors had been jacked open by the janitor staff.
 I expostulated to the first janitor I met.

 "Which doors?", he asked.

 "It is like leaving the fridge-door open!
-You pump all that heat out and it comes rushing back in.!
+You pump all that heat out and it comes rushing back in!

 "I see what you mean", he conceded.
+(But weeks later the doors are still jacked open on hot days.)

 02 June 2026